Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

 The CFG is first transformed into a \emph{stategraph}, a statemachine where each node contains one or more \emph{items} (describing the valid parse states at that point) and edges are labelled with terminals or nonterminals.
-Since even on a modern machine, a canonical (i.e.~unmerged) LR stategraph for a real-world grammar takes several seconds to build, and a surprising amount of memory to store, we use the state merging algorithm of \cite{pager77practical} to merge together compatible states.\footnote{Unfortunately \cite{pager77practical} can over-merge states when conflict resolution is used \cite[p.~3]{denny10ielr} (i.e.~when Yacc uses its precedence rules to turn an ambiguous input into an unambiguous LR parser).
-Since our error recovery approach operates purely on the statetable, it should work correctly with other merging approaches such as that of~\cite{denny10ielr}.} The effect of this is significant, reducing the Java grammar we use later from 8908 to 1148 states.
+Since even on a modern machine, a canonical (i.e.~unmerged) LR stategraph can take several seconds to build, and a surprising amount of memory to store, we use the algorithm of \cite{pager77practical} to merge together compatible states\footnote{\cite{pager77practical} can over-merge states when conflicts occur \cite[p.~3]{denny10ielr} (i.e.~when Yacc uses precedence rules to turn an ambiguous grammar into an unambiguous LR parser).
+Since our error recovery approach operates purely on the statetable, it should work correctly with other merging approaches such as that of~\cite{denny10ielr}.}.
+The effect of this is significant, reducing the Java grammar we use later from 8908 to 1148 states.
 The stategraph is then transformed into a \emph{statetable} with one row per state.
 Each row has a possibly empty \emph{action} (shift, reduce, or accept) for each terminal and a possibly empty \emph{goto state} for each nonterminal.
 Figure~\ref{fig:stategraphtable} shows an example grammar, its stategraph, and statetable.